electricsquare/raymarching-workshop/readme.md

 https://www.shadertoy.com/view/llcBD2

-Prior to defining the distance field the result will be all white.
+Prior to defining the distance field the result will be entirely white.
 The goal of this section is to design an SDF that gives the desired scene shape (white outline).
-In code this distance is computed by the `sdf()` function, which is provided a 2D position in space.
+In code this distance is computed by the `sdf()` function, which is given a 2D position in space as input.
 The concepts you learn here will generalise directly to 3D space and will allow you to model a 3D scene.

 Start simple - try first to just use the x or y component of the point `p` and observe the result: